 Serious contemporary landscape architects are also serious environmentalists.
 Van Valkenburgh’s effort to promote sustainability in Brooklyn primarily entailed reusing whatever could be reclaimed at or near the worksite.
 This meant not only keeping the piers but also recycling huge amounts of long leaf yellow pine—a superdurable, now unavailable wood—from a demolished building on Pier One for use in benches, tables, cladding, decking, and other furnishings, plus 700 blocks of granite from nearby bridges to make a harbor-viewing amphitheater, and nearly 90,000 cubic yards of fill from Long Island Railroad tunnel excavations to create slopes, mounds, and lawns.

 Another kind of sustainability at the park—also pursued by landscape architects these days—is working with nature and no longer trying to master it.
+Another kind of sustainability at the park—also pursued by landscape architects these days—is working with nature.
 They shun the use of pesticides, herbicides, and chemical fertilizers, the channeling of rivers with concrete, and the dumping of storm water into sewers (which wastes water that could be used for onsite irrigation and depletes the water table).
 In the Brooklyn park, Van Valkenburgh’s firm makes no futile attempt to wall off the rising tides of climate change: the shoreline is made of loose stones that calm smashing waves, and the root balls of most of the trees are set above the 100-year flood plain.
 The plant communities installed have been planned to evolve naturally as much as possible, reducing maintenance and thus energy use.

 Van Valkenburgh argues that city parks take on new importance in an era of increasing urbanization and climate change, citing facts like these: